jtemplon/cuny-fall-2024/README.md

 ### Yelp Reviews

 The `yelp-reviews.ipynb` file is a Jupyter Notebook that contains the code necessary to create a sentiment classifier of Yelp reviews based on example data.
 In order to use the Yelp data you'll need a new CSV that includes the "sentiment" for a number of the reviews as an additional column.
 The notebook requires `textblob` and `pandas`.
 There is an additional one-time download inside of the notebook for an NLTK corpora.

+### Data Masking

+The `data-masking.ipynb` file is a Jupyter Notebook that contains an exercise around masking data.

+### OpenAI Examples

+The `openai-examples.ipynb` file is a Jupyter Notebook that contains three examples for interacting with the OpenAI API.
+It requires you install the `openai` package prior to execution.
+You will also need an environmental variable for your `OPENAI_API_KEY`, which can be found in your user profile.
+In addition, you'll need the libraries that have already been installed for other notebooks.
+The notebook also requires the `office-furniture.jpg` image if you want to analyze that one, otherwise you can pick a different image for the Vision examples.